commonpike/kw.nl.processing.library-example/README.md

 ## Import logic

-You will notice this ExampleFooLibrary only contains one jar file, the ./library/ExampleFooLibrary.jar.
+You will notice this library only contains one jar file, the `./library/ExampleFooLibrary.jar`.
-This only contains one package, the `ExampleBazPackage`.
+That jar only contains one java package, the `nl.kw.processing.ExampleBazPackage`.
+That package contains two classes, `ExampleBar` and `ExampleQuz`.

 If you 'import' the library in the Processing app, all it does is write

 `import ExampleBazPackage.*`

-in the code.
+in your code.
+And when you run your code, when compiling, it tries to import the classes from the jar in the library folder.

 In the jar file, there could be more packages (?).
 Importing it would then cause more import statements